"City Sister Silver is a first novel the way The Tin Drum and

 In pointillist, elliptical prose, Topol aptly captures the period's social dislocation, and the hallucinatory quality of even everyday experiences ...
 It achieves a level of horrific lyricism reminiscent of the ravings of a minor, denunciatory Old Testament prophet. ... the narrative acquires the power of truth transmitted through sharp-honed fantasy and resonant vision.

 Topol is already being hailed as the supernova of post-1989 Czech fiction . . . and Zucker has emerged as a leader of what Daylight in Nightclub Inferno calls "the new generation," already ranking among the established translators.

 City Sister Silver marks a turning point in Czech prose, the point when literary development must finally break away and, after all the fatiguing twists and turns and subtle departures, strike out in a definite direction. . . . the novel incorporates the tremendous hum of life and raw materials that has piled up with time, and does so with verve and with bold artistic stylization. . . .
 Topol's novel is a cross between a picaresque novel about the wanderings of Potok, the hounded narrator, and a breakneck-paced thriller complete with agents, spies, dead bodies, and mafiosi. . . .
 Weaving through the story is the motif of love.
 The amorous tension is evident from the first sentences, and following how that yearning escalates, emerging and working its way into clarity, is one of the greatest experiences of reading this book.

---Peter Kussi, professor of Czech literature at Columbia University
+—Peter Kussi, translator and professor of Czech literature

 In City Sister Silver, experience and imagination mix in a way that brings a new vitality to Eastern European literature.
 Its detailed view of reality does not lead to a political or moral indictment of the way things are or of those who fell from power.
 Instead, he has created an alternative world, an aesthetic space.